ericstewart/threat-intelligence/readme.md

 ## Design/Architecture Decisions

 This project keeps [Architecture Decision Records](https://adr.github.io) to document why many decisions were made.
 View them in the [`docs/decisions`](docs/decisions/) directory.

+There were also a number of resources used in building this for reference and ideas.
+See [citations](citations)

+## Building/Running

+To build the indicators service, you can build an uberjar using the following script:

+`./build-indicators-service`

+Then, to run the service from the built uberjar, use the run script:

+`./run-indicators-service`

+If you would like to build a Docker container, once an uberjar is built, use:

+`projects/indicators-service/build-docker-container`

+And for convenience, you can run the docker container with this

+`projects/indicators-service/run-docker-container`

+By default, the service runs on port 8890 and listens on all interfaces for convenience running inside a Docker container.

 ## Trying it out